johnloy/js-error-handling-book/src/preface.md

 ----

+<a name="resources"></a>
-[^1]:	Despite my criticism of what can be found through web searches, if you choose your search terms well and dig a little through the results, you actually will find several high quality error handling guides, albeit limited in their scope.
+<sup>1</sup> Despite my criticism of what can be found through web searches, if you choose your search terms well and dig a little through the results, you actually will find several high quality error handling guides, albeit limited in their scope.
 Some of the best I’ve discovered include:

     - [Eloquent JavaScript, Ch.
 8: Bugs and error handling](http://eloquentjavascript.net/08_error.html)
     - [Robust client-side JavaScript](https://molily.de/robust-javascript/)